 Unfortunately, DHA is a harmful and irritating ingredient found in many self-tanners.
 Our list of DHA free self-tanners focuses on products that leave your skin bronze and soft.

-DHA Free Self-Tanner: Guide & FAQ
+DHA Free Self-Tanner: Buyer’s Guide

 What is DHA?

 Dihydroxyacetone, or DHA, is the active ingredient in many popular sunless tanning products.
 DHA is a sugar molecule that creates a chemical reaction with the skin’s amino acids to make the skin noticeably darker.